Clastify logo

 A solid is a state of matter with a fixed shape and fixed volume because its particles are held in fixed positions.
 Solids are not easily compressed, since the particles are already close together.

 A liquid is a state of matter with fixed volume but no fixed shape because its particles remain close together while moving past one another.
-Liquids take the shape of the bottom of their container.
-Like solids, they are not easily compressed.
+A liquid takes the shape of the bottom of its container and is also not easily compressed.

 A gas is a state of matter with no fixed shape and no fixed volume because its particles are widely spaced and move independently.
 Gases fill their container.
 They are compressible because there is much more empty space between particles.